Reviews You Can Rely On

 Fixed-length Poles

-Some poles come in a single, fixed length, and feature no length adjustment or collapsibility.
+Some poles come in a single length or a fixed length or feature no length adjustment or collapsibility.
 This design helps save weight and add strength, as there are no adjustment components, which are heavy and add weak points to the shaft.
-To mountain-runners, fast hikers, and those wishing to shave every ounce from their kit, poles using fixed-length designs may be desirable.
-But they lack the versatility and adjustability desired by most users.
+To mountain runners, fast hikers, and those wishing to shave every ounce from their kit, poles using fixed-length designs may be desirable.
+However, they lack the versatility and adjustability desired by most users.

 Shaft Material